 While the causes of asthma and chronic obstructive pulmonary disease (COPD) are different, the two conditions are often confused.
-Many of the symptoms are the same, for example shortness of breath, and the triggers for both occupy the air we breathe.
-Also, more than 40 percent of people with COPD also have a history of asthma.
+Many of the symptoms are the same, for example shortness of breath, and the triggers for both can be in the environment around us.

-It is really important that patients with asthma, COPD and other lung conditions that increase the sensitivity to the air they breath have the knowledge to minimize the effects of the disease.
-Since air pollution is a major source of triggers, we need to take it into consideration.
+It is really important that patients with asthma and COPD obtain access to information about their specific environmental context in order to minimize the effects of their disease.
+Since air pollution is a major source of triggers, this should be a key consideration.